 Students wishing to proceed to higher postgraduate degrees in Applied Psychology and Psychology must satisfy the requirements of the BSc degree and have been credited with PSYC 344.
-Students intending to apply for the MSc in Applied Psychology must have completed PSYC 336 or an equivalent course and must meet the post-graduate degree requirements above.
+Students intending to apply for the MSc in Applied Psychology must have completed PSYC 336 or an equivalent course and must meet the postgraduate degree requirements above.
 Students who wish to become eligible to apply for the Postgraduate Diploma in Clinical Psychology must have completed PSYC 335 or an equivalent course, as well as meet the postgraduate degree requirements above.

-Note: Students whose preparatory courses in Psychology were taken prior to 2005 should consult the Head of Department or a College Academic Advisor before enrolling in further PSYC courses.
+Note: Students whose preparatory courses in Psychology were taken prior to 2005 should consult the HOD or a College Academic Advisor before enrolling in further PSYC courses.

-Required: MATH 103, MATH 109 or MATH 199
+Required: MATH 103 or MATH 199